 NW Natural has been in business for more than 160 years.
-We deliver natural gas to your home or business safely, reliably and affordably.
-As a result, our pipeline system is one of the most modern in the nation.
-It not only meets state and federal pipeline safety regulations, it exceeds them.
+We deliver natural gas to your home or business through one of the safest, most modern pipeline systems in the nation.
+This system also meets or exceeds state and federal pipeline safety regulations.

 You can help us by following the safety tips inside, and sharing with your household or business.
-Thank you for choosing NW Natural as your reliable energy provider.
+Thank you for choosing NW Natural as your dependable energy provider.

 If you suspect a natural gas leak,

-CALL OUR 24-HOUR EMERGENCY: 800-882-3377
+CALL 24-HOUR EMERGENCY: 800-882-3377

 nwnatural.com